almondheil/almondheil.github.io/source/_posts/2024-05-25-the-average-value-of-a-coin.md

 title: The Average Value of a Coin
 ---

-For reasons that are too stupid to write down, I've to try and figure out what *the average US coin* is.
-"Oh, that's simple!" you might think.
-"You could just take the average of each coin denomination."
+For reasons that are too stupid to write down, I decided to try and figure out what *the average US coin* is.
+I love a good stupid statistical adventure, especially when I should be sleeping instead of working on a spreadsheet.

-You definitely can do that, and you'll get 10.25¢, but there's a factor I find more
+First, let me shoot down the easiest approach.
+We *could* just take the average of 1, 5, 10, and 25 cents.
+If we did this we'd get 10.25¢, but there's a factor I find more
 interesting: the actual number of each coin that gets produced.
-In other words, I don't just want the average coin--I want to take a weighted average so I can take into account the quantities of coins that are minted.
+In other words, I want an average that's weighted by the number of coins produced.

-To do this, I need some source on how many coins actually do get minted.
+To do this, I need some source on how many coins actually get minted each year.
 Luckily, Wikipedia swoops in with a table showing coin production since the year 1887! (<https://en.wikipedia.org/wiki/United_States_Mint_coin_production>{:target="_blank"})

-I go ahead and copy+paste this entire table into Google Sheets, and am delighted that it formats the table correctly when pasted.
-I just need to go through and delete the citations to make those cells register as numbers.
+Copy+pasting this into Google Sheets, I was really surprised that it automatically formatted everything correctly--I was worried the whole table would get pasted into a single cell,  which would be stupid.
+This made my job with data cleaning very easy--I just had to delete citations to make everything recognized as a number.

-At this point, I also decided that I wanted to find the average weight of a coin so I quicky searched around for how much coins weighed.
+At this point, I also decided that I wanted to find the average mass of a coin so I quicky searched around for how much coins weighed.
-I also decided to limit my date range to 1982 and later, because the weight of a penny varied a *lot* before that time.
+I also decided to limit my date range to 1982 and later, because the mass of a penny varied way more before that time.

 | Coin | Value ($) | Mass (g) |
 ------ | --------- | ---------- |